Paul, Cornwall: Mining

 In 1788, Wheal Mary mined an east–west lode (near Drift) which was in both Paul and Sancreed parishes.
 It later became known as Garth (or Gath) mine.
 Following a period of idleness operations resumed under the name of East Wheal Cock and work continued to 1843 when the mine was known as Wheal Darby.
 Over forty years after the mine closed, a capped shaft at Bologas was reported to have collapsed and the mine was referred to as ″Gath mine″ in The Cornishman newspaper.
 All signs of the mine on the ground had disappeared by 1925, although quantities of ″wood tin″, continued to find their way into Cornish mineral collections.

 Governance

 The village of Paul is represented on Penzance Town Council.
 For elections to Cornwall Council (the unitary authority) Paul is within the three-member Penzance Electoral division.

 Sport

 Paul Cricket Club home is at Hutchens Park Playing Field, Trungle Moor and they play in Division Two West; the third tier of the Cornwall Cricket League.
 In 2007 the club came second in the Cornwall Cricket League and won the competition in 2010, to become Cornish champions for the only time.
 Adjacent to the cricket club is Mousehole AFC (established 1923).
 The first team have played in Division One West of the South West Peninsula League since its inauguration in 2007.
 Their best season was 2013–14 when they came second.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Paul for centuries.
+Venues for tournaments included field just in the rear of the national schools and in the Ring and Thimble field at Chywoone Grove.